-Did you recently go for a gorgeous chocolate brown or chestnut hair dye, only to end up with glaring red undertones?
+Did you recently go for a gorgeous honey blonde or light nutty color dye, only to end up with glaring red undertones?
 Or perhaps your hair naturally has a high level of red pigment in it, and you want to tone it down a notch.
 Either way, you have arrived at the right place, and we are here to help you!

 All hair colors have red pigments in them, yes, even blonde!
 It’s just the intensity of the pigment that differs.
 If your hair is rich in the red pigment, you will have more orange/brassy tones than other people.
 This will also affect how well different shades of hair dye appear on your locks.